ramen-pocket/ramen-pocket-api/README.md

 - **Certificate Manager**
   - A certificate record will be created to store the SSL certificate of the custom domain, and the record will be used by the API Gateway.

+## Deployment

+The following steps guide you to deploy this serverless API service on your AWS account.

+### Creating a record in AWS Certificate Manager
+Since this application uses Google Sign-In to identify and authorize users, a domain name is required.

+To make the API Gateway able to use the domain name and recognize the SSL connection, a certificate is required from a content-delivery-network service provider such as [*Amazon Cloudfront*](https://aws.amazon.com/cloudfront/) or [*Cloudflare*](https://www.cloudflare.com/).

+In this guide, we will use *Cloudflare* to accomplish this requirement.

+Please go to your Cloudflare dashboard, choose a domain to use, and refer to **step 6 to step 19** of [*this tutorial*](https://virtualprism.me/articles/post/2020/4/21/A%20note%20for%20using%20AWS%20API%20Gateway%20with%20Cloudflare) to create a new credential.

+Once you finish it, copy the ARN of the credential on the AWS Credential Manager page to the clipboard.

+We will use it in the next step.

+### Running Script
+Go to the root directory of this project and run the command `./deploy.sh PROJECT_NAME`, in which `PROJECT_NAME` is replaced by the name you want.

+The script in `deploy.sh` will create a bucket named `PROJECT_NAME` and upload `db-init.sql` to it.

+If it failed to create the bucket, change `PROJECT_NAME` and re-run the command since the bucket name has already taken by another user.

+Next, it will build the project, package the template, and commence the deployment.

+Notice that the parameter `ProjectName` must be the same as `PROJECT_NAME` and the value of `CertificateARN` is the ARN of the credential you just created.

+It will initiate the deployment after confirming the resource creation.

+The application will be ready after 5 to 10 minutes of the deployment process.

+### Updating Domain Record
+The finally step is to add a CNAME record to Cloudflare, making it point to the API Gateway.

+Go to the AWS API Gateway dashboard and choose `ramen-pocket-api`.

+Next, click **Stage** on the list on the left, choose **Prod**, and copy the domain name of the **Invoke URL**

+Lasty, create a CNAME record in which its content is the domain name you copied.

+Notice that it must matches the value of the parameter `ApiDomain` you entered during the deployment.

+*If you are still unsure how to do it, **step 2 to step 5** of [*this tutorial*](https://virtualprism.me/articles/post/2020/4/21/A%20note%20for%20using%20AWS%20API%20Gateway%20with%20Cloudflare) would be your help.*

+After it created, you should be able to access the API servcie.

+## Tearing Down
+*Be sure to back up all the data in the database before tearing down this application!*

+Two steps to tearing down this application:
+- On the Cloudformation dashboard, delete the stack with the project name you entered.
+- On the S3 dashboard, delete the bucket with the project name you entered.

 ## Commands

 Transpile TypeScript files in `src` into JavaScript in `dist`: